Paris Opera House Tour Review

 Why you should consider taking the Paris Opera House Guided Tour

-• The cost is only a few euros more than the self-guided visit which just gets you access to the building, no information about the building or its history
+- The cost is only a few euros more than the self-guided visit which just gets you access to the building, no expert tour guide with information about the building or its history

-• Tour departure times are limited, but with the self-guided visit you have more flexibility for the time of day of your visit.
+- Tour departure times are limited, but with the self-guided visit, you may have more flexibility for the time of day of your visit.
+Booking ahead of time is strongly recommended even for the self-guided.

-• The 80- or 90-minute tour time may be longer than you want to spend there.
+- The 80- or 90-minute guided tour length may be more time than you want to spend there.

 The verdict: everyone should consider taking the Palais Garnier tour